 Important information about Work Experience placements

 Every child must undertake a placement.
-The importance of gaining work based skills and experience is so beneficial that all further education establishments and companies look at this when recruiting students after their GCSE studies.
+The importance of gaining work based skills and experience is so beneficial that all further education establishments and companies look at this when recruiting students after their GCSE and A-Level studies.

 The college encourages all students to find their own placement for the Work Experience Programme.
 This will better ensure that students get the most out of the experience, gain relevant knowledge of careers they aspire to go into, and be immersed in a work environment.